pearlroys/Modelling-property-listing/README.md

 # Modelling-airbnbs-property-listing-dataset-
 This project fulfills the data science component of the AiCore data career accelerator program.
-It aims to build a powerful and user-friendly framework for training,

-tuning, and evaluating models on various tasks handled by the Airbnb team.
+It aims to build a powerful and user-friendly framework for training,tuning, and evaluating models on various tasks handled by the Airbnb team.

 ## Milestone 1